Haunt-o/AI-Dungeon-Context-Language/README.md

 		  > Jim green eye.
 Long hair.
 		  ```
 		  I wouldn't recommend this unless you have a large amount of
-		  context and are worried about it being long enough for the AI to
+		  memory and are worried about it being long enough for the AI to
 		  cut off or get confused about —
 		  part of the goal of HCL is to be a combination of effective for
 		  scenario creators and readable by scenario players.

-	- Your context should not be just your intro story copy and pasted.
+	- Your memory should not be just your intro story copy and pasted.
 	  There's literally no point for that; AI Dungeon will just use your intro
-	  as context if you don't have your own.
+	  as memory if you don't have your own.

-	  Instead, your context should be a list of notes and details about the
+	  Instead, your memory should be a list of notes and details about the
 	  fundamental points of the story for your scenario.
 The intro story is the
-	  body, and the context should be a skeleton that allows the AI to keep
+	  body, and the memory should be a skeleton that allows the AI to keep
 	  the body moving in a way that fits.

 2) Remove as much ambiguity as possible.